List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 Foo Fighters, commonly referred to as F.F.
 (Efu Efu), (Note: This nickname is her only name in official English releases.) is a fusion of a colony of plankton and a Stand of the same name, created by Enrico Pucci to guard Jotaro's Stand Disc.
 But upon being defeated by Jolyne, Foo Fighters allies with her out of gratitude, possessing the corpse of a prisoner named Atroe (エートロ, Ētoro).
 F.F sacrifices herself for Narciso, preferring death with her memories over being remade as a new being with no sentience.
 While referenced as female in Japanese media, Foo Fighters is referred to with non-binary pronouns in the anime's English dub.

+In Japanese, she is voiced by Mariya Ise.
+In English, she is voiced by Brittany Lauda.